Emote: Overview

-In chat media which do not support the "/me" command, it is conventional to read text surrounded by asterisks as if it were emoted.
+In online chatrooms that do not support the "/me" command, it is conventional to read text surrounded by asterisks as if it were emoted.
 For example, reading "Joe: *jumps with joy*" in a chat log would suggest that the user had intended the words to be performed rather than spoken.

 In MMORPGs with visible avatars, such as EverQuest, Asheron's Call, Second Life and World of Warcraft, certain commands entered through the chat interface will print a predefined /me emote to the chat window and cause the character to animate, and in some cases produce sound effects.
 For example, entering "/confused" into World of Warcraft's chat interface will play an animation on the user's avatar and print "You are hopelessly confused." in the chat window.

-With this being said, emotes are used primarily online in video games, and even more recently, on smartphones.
-An example of image-based emotes being used frequently is the chat feature on the streaming service Twitch.
+Emotes are used primarily online in video games and, more recently, on smartphones.
+Image-based emotes are frequently used in the chat feature of the streaming service Twitch.
 Twitch also allows users to upload animated emotes encoded with the GIF format.